Manucher Ghorbanifar: Iran–Contra affair

-In the 1980s, Ghorbanifar's initial American contacts were National Security Council agents Oliver North and Michael Ledeen.
+In the 1980s, Ghorbanifar's initial American contacts were National Security Council staffers Oliver North and Michael Ledeen.
 Ledeen vouched for Ghorbanifar to National Security Adviser Robert McFarlane.
-Oliver North later claimed that Ghorbanifar had given him the idea for diverting profits from TOW and HAWK missile sales to Iran to the Nicaraguan Contras.
+North later claimed that Ghorbanifar had given him the idea for diverting profits from TOW and HAWK missile sales to Iran to the Nicaraguan Contras.

 Ghorbanifar's suspected duplicity during the Iran–Contra deal led CIA Director William Casey to order three separate lie-detector tests, all of which he failed.
 Iranian officials also suspected Ghorbanifar of passing them forged American documents.
 The CIA issued a burn notice (or "Fabricator Notice") on Ghorbanifar in 1984, meaning he was regarded as an unreliable source of intelligence, and a 1987 congressional report on Iran–Contra by the Congressional Committees Investigating The Iran-Contra Affair cites the CIA warning that Ghorbanifar "should be regarded as an intelligence fabricator and a nuisance".

 His own cohorts in the arms-for-hostages affair were also incredulous.
 "I knew him to be a liar," North eventually acknowledged.
-Ronald Reagan had described Ghorbanifar as a “devious character.”
-Robert McFarlane, the national-security adviser who approved the Iran–Contra arms trades, once described Ghorbanifar as "one of the most despicable characters I have ever met."
+Ronald Reagan had described Ghorbanifar as a "devious character".
+Robert McFarlane, the national security adviser who approved the Iran–Contra arms trades, once described Ghorbanifar as "one of the most despicable characters I have ever met."
 Former CIA official and Iran-Contra figure George Cave, who was involved in the 1984 decision to issue the burn notice, has described Ghorbanifar as "the most totally amoral person I have ever met".

 Thomas Twetten, Chief of the Near East Division of the CIA's Directorate of Operations at the time, said of him: "This is a guy who lies with zest."

 According to a report in Time, Ghorbanifar's links with the CIA led to internal disputes, with the counter-terrorism division supporting him and Middle East officers attempting to discredit him.
 Ghorbanifar's anger at being labelled a liar may have led him to urge Iranian contacts to leak the Iran-Contra story.
 The affair first became public in a Lebanese newspaper, apparently leaked by Mehdi Hashemi.